mariatsalakou/mariatsalakou.github.io/_pages/software.md

 ## [Libsemigroups](https://github.com/libsemigroups/libsemigroups)

-Contributed to the Knuth-Bendix implementation, and related algorithms for the class *ActionDigraph*
+Contributed to the Knuth-Bendix implementation, and related algorithms for the class *ActionDigraph*.
 <https://github.com/libsemigroups/libsemigroups>